College vs. University: How They Differ & How to Choose Between Them

 Deciding on college vs. university can be challenging.
 If you decide that career college is the right fit for you, it's easy to explore vocational schools in your area that offer job-focused training for all kinds of careers.
 Start your search today by entering your zip code into the school finder below!

-1 The College Board, Trends in Higher Education, "Average Published Undergraduate Charges by Sector, 2016-17," website last visited on June 26, 2017.
+1 The College Board, Trends in Higher Education, "Average published charges by sector over time," website last visited on December 6, 2018.

 2 National Student Clearinghouse Research Center, The Role of Community Colleges in Postsecondary Success, website last visited on June 26, 2017.